 I was really shocked by this whole experience & I would not recommend taking any tours with Wild Atlantic Way.

-Beside, as I found out, all the tours to the Cliffs of Moher follow the same itinerary anyway.
+Beside, as I found out, all the tours to the Cliffs of Moher follow the same schedule anyway.

 A more important factor to consider before visiting is the weather.